 We’ll briefly describe each version, so you can see how it was evolving over the time.

 The initial version of this very well known and commonly used programming language was created by Rasmus Lerdorf.
 In the beginning, it was a simple collection of scripts to track access to his public resume.
 But after some time, the product evolved, many new features were added.
 In 1994, the source code was given to the public and anyone could review, test or improve the language core functionality.

 PHP 3 and 4

 The language parser has been completely rewritten by the team and included in version 3 of the PHP.
-Also, name of the product was changed from "Personal Home Page Tools (PHP Tools)" to "PHP: Hypertext Preprocessor".
-As you can see, new name is a reverse acronym, which is an acronym that refers to itself.
+Also, the name of the product was changed from "Personal Home Page Tools (PHP Tools)" to "PHP: Hypertext Preprocessor".
+As you can see, the new name is a reverse acronym, which is an acronym that refers to itself.

 After some period of development and iterations, version 5 of the PHP was released in July 2004.
 This release includes many new features and major improvements, for example, Zend Engine II, PDO extension, extended Object-Oriented Programming support, better performance, etc.

 The goal of this version was to support Unicode characters in the core.
 However, due to various issues and delays in the development, this version was never released to the public.
 Instead, the PHP language team took some features out of the internal PHP 6 version and added them to version 5.3, which included namespaces.
 Also, later, traits and re-binding options were added into PHP 5.4 core.

 This was a very major step forward, many components of the core have been changed, and custom PHP scripts started to work much faster.